AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

 1. **Optional:** Click the **Generate preview** button to generate a preview of the data view with the selected settings.

-1. Click the **Items per page** dropdown list to select the number of items to be displayed per page in the data view.

 1. Click the **Interpolated/Stored** dropdown list and select **Interpolated** or **Stored** for the data view.